markusschaeffer/diploma-thesis/README.md

 # Concept

 ## Ethereum Network Parameters
-- Consensus Algorithm
+- Block Frequency
-    - Proof of Work (Ethash)
+    - Proof of Work (Ethash): mining difficulty
-        - Block frequency: mining difficulty
-    - Proof of Authority (Clique)
+    - Proof of Authority (Clique): period
-        - Block frequency: period
 - Block size: gasLimit (genesis.json) and targetGasLimit (geth)
-- Size of workload: amount of transactions (1-10000)
+- Size of workload: amount of transactions (1-5000)
 - Type of workload: smart contract scenario (account, voting)
 - Blockchain network size: amount of nodes in the network (1-20)
 - Configuration of nodes in the network (CPU, RAM) (different AWS EC2 instances)